FungibilityMatters/MoneroMixer/README.md

 3. Select the location when you would like to install MoneroMixer, then click "Ok".
 4. If you are NOT using Tails, you will be asked for your password before the download begins.
 (Tails users can ignore this step)

-In the terminal window you will see that MoneroMixer has begun downloading.
-MoneroMixer will start automatically once the download is complete.
+In the terminal window you will now see that MoneroMixer has begun downloading and will start automatically once the download is complete.

 Now all you have to do is follow the prompts within the program and your Monero Wallet will be generated for you.
 You will be asked for a name and password for your new wallet.

-TO RUN AGAIN AFTER YOUR FIRST TIME:
+HOW TO RUN AGAIN AFTER YOUR FIRST TIME:
 1. Open the folder called "MoneroMixer"
 2. Right click and select "Open in terminal"
 3. Type `./start` then press ENTER.